A comparison between A. Sikelianos and K.G. Karyotakis

 Introduction

-This article discusses two specific compositions of Greek poetry by A. Sikelianos and K.G.
+This article compares two Greek poems by A. Sikelianos and K.G.
 Karyotakis.
-The poem Sacred Way (Iera Odos = Ιερά Οδός) was written by Angelos Sikelianos in 1935, and the poem Preveza, named after the homonymous town in Western Greece, was written by Kostas Karyotakis in 1928, the same year he committed suicide.
-The article discusses the approach of the two poets; their psychological background; their style; and finally, the way they employ and interpret their external stimuli, which are images and scenes taken from daily life.
+Sacred Way (Iera Odos = Ιερά Οδός), written by Angelos Sikelianos in 1935, and Preveza, named after the town in Western Greece, written by Kostas Karyotakis in 1928, the same year he committed suicide, are examined here for their differing approaches.
+The article focuses on the poets’ psychological backgrounds, their styles, and how they use and interpret the external stimuli they draw from daily life, namely images and scenes.

 Sacred Way by A. Sikelianos

-The poem Sacred Way (Iera Odos) by Angelos Sikelianos belongs to his mature creations, written in 1935 as part of his series Lyrics B’ (Politis 2003, 242).
-His mature phase is characterised by his recent failure to revive his ‘Delphic Idea’, which led to a thematic shift in his compositions towards the meta-physical dimensions of life (Vogiantzoglou 2000, 179-80).
+The poem Sacred Way by Angelos Sikelianos belongs to his mature creations, written in 1935 as part of his series Lyrics B’ (Politis 2003, 242).
+Its mature phase is characterised by his recent failure to revive his ‘Delphic Idea’, which led to a thematic shift in his compositions toward the meta-physical dimensions of life (Vogiantzoglou 2000, 179-80).

-Sacred Way is written in a typical lyric tone noted in almost every composition by Sikelianos, which transcends positivity and harmony.
-Sikelianos employs a pompous style and he uses a complex syntax, which evokes a majestic tendency to the reader (Vogiantzoglou 2000, 179-80).
-The composition begins with a symbolic and pompous simile, where the sun penetrates the poet’s heart as the waves penetrate a sinking ship (verses 1-6).
-The road towards one’s internal journey, which is a personal psychological quest, is described in verses 7-13 as the Sacred Way leading from Athens to Eleusis, the ancient place of initiation in the human mysteries.
-The symbolisms by Sikelianos are built with historical reference to the Classical antiquity, which is projected on the modern world.
+Sacred Way is written in a typical lyric tone found in almost every composition by Sikelianos, one that transcends positivity and harmony.
+Sikelianos employs a pompous style and a complex syntax, which evoke a majestic effect in the reader (Vogiantzoglou 2000, 179-80).
+The composition begins with a symbolic, pompous simile in which the sun penetrates the poet’s heart as the waves penetrate a sinking ship (verses 1-6).
+From there, the road towards one’s internal journey, which is a personal psychological quest, is described in verses 7-13 as the Sacred Way leading from Athens to Eleusis, the ancient place of initiation in the human mysteries.
+The symbolism of Sikelianos is built on historical references to classical antiquity, which are projected onto the modern world.

-The poet participates in this experience as an eye-witness and describes images that fill the reader with a sense of mysterious euphoria: the river runs; the carriages pass by; nature is beautiful and quiet (verses 14-22).
-This tranquil picture is suddenly interrupted by an incident that takes place in verses 28-96: a gipsy appears in this peaceful scenery, dragging around two chained-up bears.
-Here, the gipsy by Sikelianos becomes a counter-reference to the Twelve Commandments of the Gipsy by Kostis Palamas (Ο Δωδεκάλογος του Γύφτου), a poem written in 1907 (Vogiantzoglou 2000, 183).
+The poet participates in this experience as an eyewitness and describes images that fill the reader with a sense of mysterious euphoria: the river runs; the carriages pass by; nature is beautiful and quiet (verses 14-22).
+This tranquil picture is suddenly interrupted by an incident described in verses 28-96: a gipsy appears in this peaceful scenery, dragging two chained-up bears.
+In this context, the gipsy by Sikelianos becomes a counter-reference to the Twelve Commandments of the Gipsy by Kostis Palamas (Ο Δωδεκάλογος του Γύφτου), a poem written in 1907 (Vogiantzoglou 2000, 183).
 The concepts of slavery, violence and pain are described by Sikelianos in verses 76-77 as “a huge martyr-symbol for the entire world, current and past” (“μαρτυρικό τεράστιο σύμβολο όλου του κόσμου, τωρινού και περασμένου”).
-Demetra, an ancient goddess, Alcmene, the mythological mother of Hercules, and Holly Mary, a Christian figure, are all united in the face of mother-bear in verses 48-80.
-The presence of religious and mythological characters is typical of the Second Poetic Period of Angelos Sikelianos, placed between 1917 and 1934, which is characterise by a form of religious concurrence (Vogiantzoglou 2000, 185-6).
+Demetra, an ancient goddess, Alcmene, the mythological mother of Hercules, and Holly Mary, a Christian figure, are all united in the face of the mother bear in verses 48-80.
+The presence of religious and mythological characters is typical of the Second Poetic Period of Angelos Sikelianos, spanning 1917-1934, which is characterised by a form of religious concurrence (Vogiantzoglou 2000, 185-6).

 The poet’s positive mood is temporarily interrupted in verses 96-102, when “darkness penetrates one’s soul as waves penetrate the sinking ship”.
 This feeling, although dark and pessimistic, is cancelled in verse 107, where the poet hears a whisper of hope for the future and concludes: “it will come”!
-This specific prediction is a symbol of retribution and final victory.
-It relates to an esoteric resurrection, which despite the difficulties of life, comes through the overcoming of all obstacles during the human struggle to improve tomorrow.
-This positive approach by Sikelianos reflects an influence by Friedrich Nietzsche’s theories on the Übermensch (Superman), presented in his Also Sprach Zarathustra in 1883 (Vogiantzoglou 2000, 182).
+This specific prediction symbolises retribution and final victory.
+It relates to an esoteric resurrection that, despite the difficulties of life, comes through overcoming all obstacles in the human struggle to improve tomorrow.
+Accordingly, this positive approach by Sikelianos reflects the influence of Friedrich Nietzsche’s theories on the Übermensch (Superman), as presented in his Also Sprach Zarathustra in 1883 (Vogiantzoglou 2000, 182).

 Sikelianos is inspired by a combination of stimuli from contemporary life and fictional images from the ancient Greek past.
-This material is put together in a symbolic manner to reference the ancient Greek initiation rituals of the Eleusinian Mysteries.
-More specifically, Sikelianos grasps on an scene of animal torture, where the gipsy inflicts pain and humiliation to the chained bear.
-This scene symbolises the tortures and humiliations of the Greek nation, which have been suffered as part of a sacred initiation journey towards national revival.
-This journey takes place along Sacred Way, the ancient road which connected Athens and Eleusis during Classical antiquity.
+This material is arranged symbolically to reference the ancient Greek initiation rituals of the Eleusinian Mysteries.
+More specifically, Sikelianos grasps a scene of animal torture, where the gipsy inflicts pain and humiliation on the chained bear.
+In turn, this scene symbolises the tortures and humiliations of the Greek nation, which have been suffered as part of a sacred initiation journey towards national revival.
+This journey takes place along the Sacred Way, the ancient road which connected Athens and Eleusis during Classical antiquity.
 Although the process of revival is sad and unpleasant, it demands a superhuman effort from its participants, which carries the messages of hope and final success.

 Preveza by K.G.
 Karyotakis

-Preveza is written by Kostas Karyotakis during his last days and is characterised by a negative evaluation of life in favour of death.
-The poem’s title suggests that this was written sometime between April 1928, when Karyotakis was transferred to Preveza, and his final suicide on the 21st July of the same year (Garantoudis 2000b, 209).
+Preveza, written by Kostas Karyotakis in his last days, is characterised by a negative evaluation of life in favour of death.
+The poem’s title suggests that it was written sometime between April 1928, when Karyotakis was transferred to Preveza, and his final suicide on the 21st July of the same year (Garantoudis 2000b, 209).

-The composition in written in a dark and heavily pessimistic language, where the word ‘death’ repeats seven times within the first three stanzas.
-The poet’s source of inspiration is his own depression due to his boring and toxic everyday life at the small town of Preveza in 1928.
-In verses 1-4, Karyotakis uses ‘dark’ symbols to stress his pessimistic and death-seeking mood, such as the crows and the black-coloured walls.
-Karyotakis’ poetic irony is achieved through the use of a naive rhyme between the words onions and roof tiles (“κεραμίδια – κρεμμύδια”), which add a silly tone to his seriously pessimistic introduction.
-Another thematic contrast is noted in verses 5-9, where the poet stresses the paradoxic futility of his everyday life.
+The composition is written in a dark and heavily pessimistic language, where the word ‘death’ repeats seven times within the first three stanzas.
+The poet’s source of inspiration is his own depression, stemming from his boring, toxic everyday life in the small town of Preveza in 1928.
+In verses 1-4, Karyotakis uses ‘dark’ symbols to convey his pessimistic, death-seeking mood, such as the crows and the black walls.
+At the same time, Karyotakis’ poetic irony is achieved through the use of a naive rhyme between the words onions and roof tiles (“κεραμίδια – κρεμμύδια”), which adds a silly tone to his seriously pessimistic introduction.
+Another thematic contrast is noted in verses 5-9, where the poet stresses the paradoxical futility of his everyday life.
 There, the “dirty, insignificant streets” of Preveza appear to carry “bright, glorious names”.
 The poet’s personal statement of non-existence comes with a direct question in verse 18: “Do I exist?
 You say, and then, you don’t exist!” (”υπάρχω;” λες, κι ύστερα: “δεν υπάρχεις!”).

-Karyotakis’ mental condition and psychological fluctuations are affected by the behaviour of the inhabitants of Preveza.
-The attitude of these people produces him the same depressive effect as the surrounding scenery.
+Karyotakis’ mental state and psychological fluctuations are influenced by the behaviour of Preveza's inhabitants.
+The attitude of these people produces the same depressive effect on him as the surrounding scenery.
 Some of the events described in the poem are also noted in a letter by Kostas Karyotakis, written to his cousin Th.D.
 Karyotakis on 22nd June 1928 (Garantoudis 2000, 241-2).
-The letter contains information that repeat in the poem’s verses 9-20, suggesting that Preveza was inspired by real events and was not the construction of Karyotakis’ poetic imagination.
+This letter contains information that is repeated in the poem’s verses 9-20, suggesting that Preveza was inspired by real events rather than the product of Karyotakis’ poetic imagination.

 The information relates to insignificant events from his daily life in Preveza, which are meant to stress the poet’s boredom: the police commander wraps half a portion of food in a paper wrapping and weighs it (verses 9-10); the local school teacher is reading a newspaper (verses 11-12); the town’s municipal band will play on Sunday (verses 13-14); a deposit of thirty drachmas in the poet’s bank account (verses 15-16) stresses his financial insecurity; and finally, the unrest in the local community caused by the visit of the Head of the Prefecture (verses 19-20).
 Such images derive from Karyotakis’ personal and professional experience as a public servant.
 He even borrows words from the vocabulary of government administration, such as “Base, Garrison, Sixty-Men Command of Preveza” in verse 13 (“ Βάσις, Φρουρά, Εξηκονταρχία Πρεβέζης”.

-Verses 9-20 contribute to the poem’s ironic approach as they contrast with the highly symbolic verses 1-8 of the first two stanzas.
+Verses 9-20 contribute to the poem’s ironic approach by contrasting with the highly symbolic verses 1-8 of the first two stanzas.
 More specifically, verses 9-20 deal with the poet’s everyday reality in a raw, direct, realistic and sarcastic manner.
 The climax of Karyotakis’ depressing mood is noted in the last stanza, where he suggests his impending suicide:

 “If at least one of those people